JaTat/hey/_posts/2021-09-19-BWODataServices.md

 Following [this](https://blogs.sap.com/2018/07/02/how-to-expose-a-hana-table-via-OData/) Blogpost I now have to create a number of files:

-They are all created similiarly by right clicking the package, New, Other and choosing the correct wizard.
+They are all created similarly by right clicking the package, New, Other and choosing the correct wizard.

 ![Repo](/assets/img/blog/OData/CreateArtifacts.png)